farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Here's a condensed version of the rules of Charge to easily include in **Powered by Charge** games.

 <div style="display: flex">
 	<img src="https://gyazo.com/27e002466c083bb87b6dfa5a79733ece.png" width="300px" style="margin-bottom: 1rem"/>
 	<img src="https://gyazo.com/78a7cba83f98e8ed05e97eae721f9530.png" width="300px" style="margin-bottom: 1rem"/>
 </div>

+> #### Designer Choice
+>
+> Text inside blockquotes like this one means that, as a game designer, you should choose or adapt a rule based on your game's needs.

 ## The Game

 In this game, you and your friends get together to tell an interactive story about a group of fictional character you create.
 Those characters face obstacles and challenges, and you get to decide how they react.
 The world then changes based on what the characters do.

 ### Game Master & Players